 You feel resistance to apologizing because doing so would not address a long list of previous grievances that have built up.
-If these grievances are currently affecting your relationship (even if they are only in the thoughts that you think). then you need to take responsibility for not speaking your truth.
+If these grievances are currently affecting your relationship (even if they are only in the thoughts that you think).
+I firmly believe that you need to take responsibility for speaking your truth.

 inability to separate actions from character:

 You may feel resistance to apologizing because you feel that apologizing would be to admit that you are a bad person.
 But is this really the case?
 If you can admit that it is human to make mistakes and that even good people make mistakes then you need to question this assumption about an apology.
 People with healthy self-esteem can separate their actions from their character.
 Apologizing need not make you feel shame about what's been done.
 Look at apologizing as a way to make wrong actions right, and in the process makes you into someone whose character is humble and resilient and willing to move forward.
 Carefully examine the thoughts that come up when you contemplate apology and challenge whether serve you or are even rooted in truth.
 If not, then choose new thoughts.

 your apology doesn't let anyone else off the hook:

 Perhaps you feel that apologizing for your part would exempt the other person from their wrongdoings.
 This is probably happening if you worry about giving an apology and then not getting one back, which would make you feel like you gave up a position of power or righteousness.
 If you think about this resistance, it implies that all conflict is one-sided, but there is a part of you that knows that that simplified scenario just isn't true.
 Becoming conscious of your responsibility in all relationships often means taking the first step toward reconciliation without any guarantees that you'll hear the apology that you want to hear after you've given yours.
 Face these uncertain outcomes by empowering yourself to do your part, and then if your apology doesn't come; ask for it; sincerely and directly.
 Empower yourself to ask for what you need.